-This section contains essential information for all students in the Graduate Program in Environmental Science.
+This section contains essential information for all students in the Graduate Program in Environmental Sciences.
 Most EVS graduate students hold Graduate Assistantships in the form of externally funded Research Assistantships (RA) or University supported Teaching or Graduate Assistantships (TA or GAs).
 All graduate students are responsible for knowing and complying with information in this manual that relates to their academic and service responsibilities.

-A. EVS Program Office
+A. EVS PROGRAM OFFICE

-The EVS Program office is located within the College of Sciences and Mathematics Dean's office suite in LSW 552.
-From time to time it will be necessary to file various forms requiring the approval of the Director of the Graduate Program in Environmental Science.
+The EVS Program office is located within the College of Sciences and Mathematics, suite LSW 538.
+From time to time it will be necessary to file various forms requiring the approval of the Director of the Graduate Program in Environmental Sciences.
 All of this paperwork should be submitted directly to the EVS Program Office.
 Forms may be downloaded from the EVS website or obtained from the EVS Program Office.